 Only three countries still use the imperial system for measurements – Myanmar, Liberia and the U.S. Why?
 WHY???
 (Actually, I know why.
-They tried to change us in the mid-70s, and no one wanted to change, so we never did, save for bottles of soda)
+They tried to change us in the mid-70s, but we’re stubborn and no one wanted to change, so we never did, save for bottles of soda)

 In the U.S., it’s a common practice to get a doggy bag to bring home.
 In lots of other countries, it’s considered weird and potentially even rude.